Chapter 17 - It Will Never Be the Same Again

-McCarthy, McConnell and other key Republican leaders actually called it right in the beginning, but made the choice later to support Trumps claim that the election had been stolen so they could remain popular with Trumps base.
+McCarthy, McConnell and other key Republican leaders actually called it right in the beginning, but made the choice later to support Trumps claim that the election had been stolen so they would remain popular with Trumps base.
 Power (and the associated money) seemed to be the only thing Trumplikins wanted.
 AND they were willing to put democracy at risk to grab power again.
-The Democrats on the other hand flailed about trying to counter this narrative, but appeared unable to.
+The Democrats on the other hand flailed about trying to counter this narrative, but appeared unable to most of the time.

 A New Day

-President Joe Biden became the 46th President of the United States with Kamala Harris as Vice President on January 20th making history as the first female, black, south-Asian vice president.
+President Joe Biden became the 46th President of the United States with Kamala Harris as Vice President on January 20th.
+She was making history as the first female, black, south-Asian vice president.

 There was still a real worry that January 6th insurrectionists would try to disrupt the swearing in ceremony or worse.
 The National Guard strung a heavy security fence around the entire Capitol Building site.
 It looked like an armed camp.
 Sign of the times and really very sad.
 Not since the Civil War had America seemed so divided with citizens having the intention to do violence to each other.